CS340-21/oss/gchannin.md

 2. Issue 966: https://github.com/MokshChoudhary/Drishti
 MokshChoudhary/Drishti has one contributor, no issues, and no pull requests.
 The repository was created about a year ago and seems to integrate Microsoft Visual Studio with the opencv library.
 The repository was only active the day that it was created and one day about 6 months later.
 There is very limited documentation.
 This leads me to believe that the project has been completed or abandoned, is inactive, and not accepting contributions.

+Given the above criteria-- my projects are not accepting contributions and do not have vulnerabilities that need to be patched.